ranhya/ranhya.github.io/content/post/2025/sept-what-ive-been-playing.md

 ---
-title: Indie Games Are Saving Gaming
+title: "What I've Been Playing"
 subtitle: For the month of September!
 author: Nasu Rei
 date: 2025-09-20